kubewarden/docs/src/distributing-policies/secure-supply-chain.md

     urlPrefix: https://github.com/flavio
 ```

-##### `githubAction` kind
+#### Github actions signing validation

-This signature requirement kind is used to validate policies signed in Github
+This signature validation kind is used to validate policies signed in Github
 Actions.
-This can also be achieve with the `genericIssuer` kind.
-But this kind
+This can also be achieve with the `genericIssuer` kind as well.
+But
-simplify the signature requirement creation by defining two fields:
+this kind simplify the signature requirement creation by defining two fields:

 - `owner` (mandatory): Github ID of the user or organization to be trusted
 - `repo`: the name of the repository to be trusted